 Nutrition is a dogmatic subject, with each diet’s devotees being the victims of tribalist tendencies.
 At Central Athlete we consider ourselves nutritionally agnostic.
-While one diet may work well for one for an individual, it doesn’t mean it is appropriate for the next person.
-The best diet is one that you will be able to comply with for long periods of time, is intentional and evidence-based.
+While one diet may work well for one individual, it doesn’t mean it is appropriate for the next person.
+The best diet is one with which you will be able to comply for long periods of time, and one which is also intentional and evidence-based.

 History has also proven this notion true.
-Homosapiens have demonstrated that they are incredibly adaptive and able to thrive with a multitude of diets - ranging from the Inuit Indians, who consume foods found in the Arctic Ocean, primarily protein and fat from seals, whales, and fish, while consuming only small amounts of carbohydrates in the form of lichens growing in between rocks in the summer months.
+Homosapiens have demonstrated that they are incredibly adaptive and able to thrive on a multitude of diets—ranging from that of the Inuit Indians, who consume foods found in the Arctic Ocean, primarily protein and fat from seals, whales, and fish, while consuming only small amounts of carbohydrates in the form of lichens growing in between rocks in the summer months.
 Conversely, the Hadza tribe in Tanzania, a hunter-gatherer civilization that still exists today, consumes foods they find in the forest, including wild berries, fiber-rich tubers, honey, and wild meat.

 Looking at nutrition from an ancestral lens seems to carry some deep lessons from the past.
 What we realize is that our paleolithic ancestors had lower incidences of Western disease, body fat percentage, and all-cause mortality.
 For example, the Hadza tend to maintain the same healthy weight, body mass index, and walking speed throughout their entire adult lives.
 They commonly live into their 60s or 70s, and sometimes 80s, with very little to no cardiovascular diseases, high blood pressure or diabetes—conditions that are rapidly growing in prevalence in nearly every corner of the world.

 If we look at the nutritional principles that are common to the disease-free nature of hunter-gatherer populations, three things come to light: